 Defining events

 Triggers are an important part of any workflow orchestrator.
 Blackbird allows custom events to be defined as triggers.
-These events usually correspond to webhooks in applications but they can also be callback URLs.
+These events usually correspond to webhooks in applications but they can also be callback URLs or they work using polling.

 Webhooks